flutter-news-app-full-source-code/flutter-news-app-web-dashboard-full-source-code/README.md

 *   **Quick Actions:** Directly create new headlines, topics, or sources from the overview.
 > **Your Advantage:** Instantly understand the pulse of your content operation and jump directly into key management tasks, streamlining your workflow. 📈

+#### ⚙️ **Customizable Dashboard Settings**
+Provide your administrative team with the ability to personalize their dashboard experience through a robust settings interface.
+This feature allows individual administrators and publishers to tailor the dashboard's appearance and behavior to their preferences, including:
+*   **Appearance Settings:** Adjust base themes (light/dark/system), accent colors, font families, text scale factors, and font weights for the dashboard UI.
+*   **Language Selection:** Choose their preferred language for the dashboard interface.
+These settings are user-specific, ensuring a comfortable and efficient working environment for each team member.
+> **Your Advantage:** Enhance the productivity and satisfaction of your administrative team with a highly customizable dashboard.
+By allowing personalized display and language options, you create a more efficient and user-friendly management experience. 🎨

+#### 📱 **App Configuration: Dynamic Remote Settings for Mobile Client**
+Manage the mobile client's remote configuration directly from the dashboard.
+This powerful feature allows you to dynamically control various aspects of the mobile application without requiring an app store update, ensuring agility and responsiveness to business needs.
+Configurable elements include:
+*   **Maintenance Mode:** Instantly enable or disable maintenance mode for the mobile app, displaying a custom message to users.
+*   **Force Update:** Mandate app updates to a specific version (`latestAppVersion`), with an option to force users to update (`isLatestVersionOnly`).
+Configurable update URLs for iOS and Android are also available.
+*   **Ad Settings:** Comprehensive control over advertising strategy:
+    *   **Global Ad Enablement:** A master switch to enable or disable all ads.
+    *   **Primary Ad Platform:** Choose between `AdMob` or `Local` ad platforms.
+    *   **Ad Unit Identifiers:** Configure specific ad unit IDs for each platform, including `feedNativeAdId`, `feedBannerAdId`, `feedToArticleInterstitialAdId`, `inArticleNativeAdId`, and `inArticleBannerAdId`.
+    *   **Feed Ad Configuration:** Define ad types (`native`, `banner`) and frequency (`adFrequency`, `adPlacementInterval`) based on user roles (`guestUser`, `standardUser`, `premiumUser`).
+    *   **Article Ad Configuration:** Control in-article ad enablement, preferred `bannerAdShape` (`square`, `rectangle`), and specific `inArticleAdSlotConfigurations` (`aboveArticleContinueReadingButton`, `belowArticleContinueReadingButton`).
+    *   **Interstitial Ad Configuration:** Manage global interstitial ad enablement and frequency (`transitionsBeforeShowingInterstitialAds`) for page transitions, also tiered by user role.
+*   **Feed Decorators:** Manage the enablement and visibility of various in-feed promotional and engagement elements, such as `linkAccount`, `upgrade`, `rateApp`, `enableNotifications`, `suggestedTopics`, and `suggestedSources`.
+Each decorator can be configured for specific user roles and `daysBetweenViews`.
+*   **User Preference Limits:** Set maximum limits for followed items (countries, sources, topics) and saved headlines, tiered by user roles (`guestUser`, `standardUser`, `premiumUser`).
+> **Your Advantage:** Gain dynamic control over your mobile application's behavior and monetization strategy.
+Adjust critical settings on the fly, ensuring your users always have the best experience and your business goals are met without the overhead of app store releases. 🚀

 #### 🔐 **Robust User Authentication**
 Secure and flexible authentication flows are built-in for administrators and publishers using Email + Code (Passwordless) Sign-In.
 > **Your Advantage:** All the complex security and user management for your administrative team is already done for you. ✅